-The internet culture has also found ways to creep into schools, churches and various other institutions.
-Professors and lecturers request for assignments to be emailed, which has cut some burden of paper handling and record keeping down to a minimum.
+The internet culture has also found ways to creep into schools, churches, and various other institutions.
+Professors and lecturers request for assignments to be emailed, which has cut some burden of paper handling and record-keeping down to a minimum.
 For students, study materials are all over the web at a click away, and being updated regularly across the universe.
-Travelling to other States or friends’ cribs for information on certain researches or topics for school work is no longer necessary.
+Traveling to other States or friends’ cribs for information on certain researches or topics for school work is no longer necessary.

 Churches are pushing their ministries to contain the online world by using media broadcasts and online follower-ship classes.
-They have social network pages and profiles to publicize missions and activities the church undertake outside fellowship hours.
-They have online presence too to conversate and connect with more people.
+They have social network pages and profiles to publicize missions and activities the church undertakes outside fellowship hours.
+They have an online presence too to converse and connect with more people.

 If told that there are countries at this moment that have little or no access to the Internet, would you believe?
 As said here on Quora, there are about “13 countries who limit or do not allow citizens to use the internet to find information”.
 If you were in one of those countries, what other ways would you connect with people?
 How differently would you spend your hours in a day?

-Here’s an interesting (or boring) timeline and statistics of the internet, also in relation to social networking.
+Here’s an interesting (or boring) timeline and statistics of the internet, also concerning social networking.

 The Internet and Social Networks